Let's get you started

 Conclusion

-A Translation and Interpretation Business Licence at Dubai South Business Hub Free Zone gives professionals and agencies a tax-efficient, strategically located base to serve the UAE's multilingual commercial ecosystem under Activity Code 7490.01.
+A Translation and Interpretation Business License at Dubai South Business Hub Free Zone gives professionals and agencies a tax-efficient, strategically located base to serve the UAE's multilingual commercial ecosystem under Activity Code 7490.01.
 With 100% foreign ownership, flexible workspace options, and access to one of the world's most active trade corridors, Dubai South is a compelling choice for language service providers looking to establish or grow their presence in the region.

 Contact Dubai South Business Hub Free Zone directly or speak with a UAE business setup adviser to confirm current fee schedules and begin your application.